From APR to STO – 14 basic banking abbreviations we should all learn

 IBAN is your International Bank Account Number.
 It’s just like your regular account number but with more characters added, and you’ll need it if you ever have to send or receive payments to different countries.
-If you are a thinkmoney Personal Account customer, to find your IBAN, just look on the top right of your thinkmoney statement from RBS.
+If you are a thinkmoney Managed Current Account customer, to find your IBAN, just look on the top right of your thinkmoney statement from RBS.

 ISA is an Individual Savings Account; a way to save money without having to pay income or capital gains tax on it.
 Up until 30th June 2014, savers could only deposit up to £5,940 in cash for the last tax year into their ISA, and up to £11,880 in a stocks and shares ISA.
 However, these have all been replaced with NISAs – which simply stands for New ISAs.
 You can now put away up to £15,000 a year in tax-free savings into your NISA.